pwall567/kjson-optional/README.md

 There is a
 [bug](https://youtrack.jetbrains.com/issue/KT-57357/Reflection-KotlinReflectionInternalError-when-using-callBy-on-constructor-that-has-inline-class-parameter-with-nullable-value)
-in the Kotlin reflection subsystem that prevents this library working as intended.
+in the Kotlin reflection subsystem relating to value classes that prevents this library working as intended.

-The project is therefore on hold until that issue is resolved.
+The current version (1.1) uses a regular class instead of a [value class](#value-class), and will therefore not be as efficient as planned.
+A new version using a value class will be released as soon as the issue is resolved.

 ## Background